It shows a very elementary remote base station sited at an elevated station location. The remote base system consists

-Section 97.213(a) says that if by radio, the control link must use an auxiliary station.
-Section 97.3(a)(7) says an auxiliary station is an amateur station, other than in a message forwarding system, that is transmitting communications point-to-point within a system of cooperating amateur stations.
+FCC Rules.
+Section 97.213(a) says that if by radio, the control link must use a Section 97.201 auxiliary station.
+Section 97.3(a)(7) defines the term auxiliary station as an amateur station, other than in a Section 97.219 message forwarding system, that is transmitting communications point-to-point within a system of cooperating amateur stations.

-controlled 40-meter base station with his auxiliary station being via the VHF uplink and UHF downlink?
+my remotely controlled 40-meter base station with his auxiliary station being interconnected via the VHF uplink and UHF downlink?

 A. Yes provided, you - the Section 97.103 station licensee – designate him the Section 97.105 control operator of your remotely controlled 40-meter station.
 Consult Section 97.301 for the 40-meter segments available to the station for your friend’s operator class of license.

 have the option of transferring Section 97.5(a) physical control of your 40-meter station apparatus to him.
 In which case the call sign transmitted in the Section 97.119 station identification announcement would be that assigned to his station.